blabla1337/skf-flask/skf/markdown/knowledge_base/156-knowledge_base--SQL_injection_Column_truncation--.md

 an attacker gains the opportunity to truncate his submit towards your database column by submitting a value longer then the limit allowed in the database.

-Imagine you have a system where users can register themselfs.
+Imagine you have a system where users can register themselves.

-The attacker can abuse this behaviour of the database to overflow the length limit and truncate his submit and register himself als the admin, thus gaining its privileges.
+The attacker can abuse this behaviour of the database to overflow the length limit and truncate his submit and register himself as the admin, thus gaining its privileges.